RowlandOti/HackerRankSolutions/README.md

 Collection of all my solutions to the HackerRank (www.hackerrank.com) problems and challenges.

 ## Problems
-- Heap Permutations
+- Minion Hierarchy
+- Array Reverse Iteration
-- Heap Sort
+- BigSum Array
-- Insertion Sort
+- Factory Pattern
-- Selection Sort
+- Reflection
+- VolleyBall Team Win/Lose
+- Interface, Abstract  and Inner private/static Classes
+- Primality checker for Prime Numbers
-- Binary Search
+- Array Similarity
-- Linear Search
+- Number Permutation
+- String Char Permutation

 If you would like to contribute , kindly fork the project and create a pull request.